Below please find CountyCare’s Clinical Practice Guidelines.

 Medically Necessary Services

-- CountyCare providers are expected to perform medically necessary diagnostic study or treatment for any known condition or conditions discovered during the complete health history and physical examination if the research or treatment is within the scope of covered services
+• CountyCare providers are expected to provide any further medically necessary diagnostic study or treatment for any known condition or conditions discovered during the complete health history and physical examination if the study or treatment is within the scope of covered services

-- Any condition discovered during the screening examination or screening test requiring further diagnostic study or treatment must be provided if within the scope of Covered Services.
+• Any condition discovered during the screening examination or screening test requiring further diagnostic study or treatment must be provided if within the scope of Covered

 Specialty Care Services

-- Primary care clinicians are expected to refer members to CountyCare network specialists, as medically appropriate, when managing members’ healthcare needs beyond the primary clinician’s training and knowledge.
+• Primary care clinicians are expected to refer members to CountyCare network specialists, as medically appropriate, when managing the healthcare needs of members beyond the primary clinician’s training and knowledge.

 HFS Preventative Health Guidelines